xolox/vim-session/README.md

 ![Screenshot of auto-save prompt](http://peterodding.com/code/vim/session/autosave.png)

+If you want, the plug-in can also automatically save your session every few minutes (see the `g:session_autosave_periodic` option).
 When you start Vim without editing any files and the default session exists, you'll be prompted whether you want to restore the default session:

 ![Screenshot of auto-open prompt](http://peterodding.com/code/vim/session/autoopen.png)